Shared Sequencing

 When building on shared sequencing infrastructure:

-Design for Atomicity: Structure cross-chain transactions to take full advantage of atomic guarantees—either all operations succeed or all fail.
+Design for Atomicity: Structure cross-chain transactions to take full advantage of atomic guarantees.

-Handle Partial Failures Gracefully: Even with atomic guarantees, individual rollup congestion or gas spikes can cause transactions to fail—implement robust retry logic.
+Handle Partial Failures Gracefully: Implement strong retry logic for scenarios where individual rollup congestion or gas spikes cause transactions to fail.

-Optimize Gas Across Chains: Different rollups may have different gas costs—design transactions to minimize total cross-chain gas expenditure.
+Optimize Gas Across Chains: Design transactions to minimize total cross-chain gas expenditure.

 Test Cross-Chain Edge Cases: Thoroughly test scenarios where state differs across rollups or where timing assumptions break down.

-Monitor Sequencer Health: Track shared sequencer liveness and decentralization metrics—have contingency plans if the network degrades.
+Monitor Sequencer Health: Track shared sequencer liveness and decentralization metrics.

 The Future of Shared Sequencing